 (Rare Book Collections)

-She was one of the last members of Otttoman Empire royalty.
+She was one of the last members of Ottoman Empire royalty.
 Childless herself, Princess Niloufer’s great love of children was galvanized by the death of her maid during childbirth and the lack of a specialized hospital for women and children in Turkey.
 As president of the Hyderabad Women and Children’s Medical Aid Society, Princess Niloufer founded the Niloufer Hopsital in Hyderabad, India, in 1949.
 With specializations in maternal and pediatric medicine, the hospital opened in 1953.
 UNICEF aid provided further development of services, and nurse training programs were funded under the auspices of the World Health Organization.
 Today, more than a thousand children are treated per day on an outpatient basis.
-The hospital has a website at http://www.nilouferhospital.com/Default.aspx

 Typed memorandum to Princess Niloufer from K.N.
 Waghray, Honorary Secretary, Hyderabad Women and Children’s Medical Aid Association, announcing the opening of Niloufer Hospital.
 Dated May 2, 1953.